mongodb/docs/source/reference/glossary.rst

    capped collection
       A fixed-sized :term:`collection <collection>`.
-Once they reach their fixed size, capped collections
-      automatically overwrite their oldest entries.
-These collections are used to implement replication, but they may also be created by application developers.
+Once they reach their fixed size, capped collections automatically overwrite their oldest entries.
+MongoDB's replication mechanism depends on capped collections, but developers may also use them in their applications.

       .. seealso:: ":doc:`/core/capped-collections`."